Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: New FlexibleEFTHiggs matching procedure

 \item Eq.~\eqref{eq:lambda_from_Mh} is evaluated in the full-model (MSSM) parametrization, which is rather easy to generalize to other SUSY models and allows for a resummation of leading $x_t$ and $\tan\beta$ contributions in the Yukawa couplings $y_t$ and $y_b$ as well as in the quartic coupling $\hat{\lambda}$.

-\item The threshold correction for $\hat{\lambda}$ is calculated at \NCLO with all 1-loop corrections, 2-loop corrections in the gaugeless limit at $\order{\twoloopfm}$\footnote{The 2-loop $\ord(y_b^4y_\tau^2 +y_b^2y_\tau^4 )$ corrections can be found in ref.~\cite{Allanach:2004rh}, which we don't include here.} and 3-loop corrections of $\ord(\thrloopfm)$.\footnote{The threshold corrections included in \HSSUSY\ for $\hat{\lambda}$ are of the same order \cite{Harlander:2018yhj}, but expressed in the EFT parametrization.} By including the SM $\beta$-functions up to the 4-loop level, this matching allows for a resummation of \NCLL\ at the considered order in the couplings.
+\item The threshold correction for $\hat{\lambda}$ is calculated at \NCLO with all 1-loop corrections, 2-loop corrections in the gaugeless limit at $\order{\twoloopfm}$\footnote{Additional 2-loop corrections of $\ord(v^2y_b^4y_\tau^2+v^2y_b^2y_\tau^4)$ to the pole mass of the Higgs boson can be found in ref.~\cite{Allanach:2004rh}, but we don't include these corrections in the present study.} and 3-loop corrections of $\ord(\thrloopfm)$.\footnote{The threshold corrections included in \HSSUSY\ for $\hat{\lambda}$ are of the same order \cite{Harlander:2018yhj}, but expressed in the EFT parametrization.} By including the SM $\beta$-functions up to the 4-loop level, this matching allows for a resummation of \NCLL\ at the considered order in the couplings.
 The final Higgs mass prediction will include the complete series of power-suppressed $(v^2/\MS^2)^n$ terms at 1-loop and 2-loop level at the given orders.
 However, 3-loop suppressed terms are not included in our calculation, because they are neither publicly available in the literature \cite{R.:2019ply} nor implemented in the \Himalaya\ library \cite{Harlander:2017kuc}. \end{itemize}

 In addition to the master formula \eqref{eq:lambda_from_Mh}, the matching conditions for the other SM parameters $\{\hat{g}_1, \hat{g}_2, \hat{g}_3, \hat{y}_t, \hat{y}_b, \hat{y}_\tau, \hat{v}\}$ are given by